metaphoricalonion/odin-recipes/README.md

 # odin-recipes
-This is the very first project in the TOP curriculum.
-I will only be using HTML in this one since it's the only thing that has been taught as of yet.
-The actual project is a website with a main index page that has links to other pages in the site.
+This is one of the very first project in the TOP curriculum.
+The finished product would be a recipe website that has a main page who has links of other pages in the site that has recipes in them.

+**Skills I have demonstrated in this project:**
+- Add images to a page
+- Link files and pages to each other
+- Set up an .html file and the boilerplate code needed
+- Add unordered and ordered lists to a page
+- Make meaningful and to-the-point commit messages